National Car Museum of Iran: History

-After the Iranian Revolution of 1979, the Mohammad Reza Shah and his family fled the country and left behind most of their possessions.
+After the Iranian Revolution of 1979, Mohammad Reza Shah and his family fled the country and left behind most of their possessions.
 Mohammad Reza Shah was famous for his love of sports cars.
-Prior to the inauguration of the museum in 2001, run mainly by private initiative of Iranian car enthusiasts, a small portion of the remaining 1200 cars were recovered and put into the museum to display to the public.
+Prior to the inauguration of the Museum in 2001, run mainly by private initiative of Iranian car enthusiasts, a small portion of the remaining 1200 cars were recovered and put into the Museum to display to the public.